CBR Fellows

 CU Engage’s Graduate Fellowship in Community-Based Research helps train a generation of scholars in CBR practices/principles and prepares doctoral students for public scholarship careers.
 Emerging scholars are often forced to make a difficult choice – either engage in the community or do peer-reviewed research.
 The goal of this fellowship is to enable emerging scholars to build strong academic careers while working on public issues in partnership with community groups.

-The CBR Fellowship program includes a cohort of 4-6 PhD students, working with a CU Engage faculty member, each academic year.
+The CBR Fellowship program includes a cohort of around 6 PhD students, working with a CU Engage faculty member, each academic year.
 Fellows work together to support each other in designing, implementing CBR projects, and to explore ways of disseminating and translating knowledge gained through CBR projects.
 Fellows will participate in:

-• In-person, bi-weekly research seminars, during Fall 2023 and Spring 2024, that focus on building the capacity of each Fellow to carry out high quality, ethical CBR.
+• In-person, bi-weekly research seminars, during Fall 2024 and Spring 2025, that focus on building the capacity of each Fellow to carry out high quality, ethical CBR.

 • Collaboratively designing and implementing a CBR Spring Showcase which will bring together Fellows, their community partners, and their academic supervisors.